mikheyevav/ziviz/README.md

 Ziviz

 Exploratory data analysis tool for Jupyter.
+Ziviz supports both Jupyter lab and notebook.
+It is based on [Plotly](https://plotly.com) library.

 ![](ziviz.gif)